wordofwarning/wordofwarning.org/index.md

 header_image: "assets/images/header_ss2014wrn.jpg"

 ---
-###Thanks to our [Hazard](/current/2014-hazard) artists, partners, team and the public we met last Saturday in St Ann's Square… We'll be back after summer with our A/W14 programme
+###Thanks to the [Hazard](/current/2014-hazard) team, our artists + partners, and the citizens of Manchester that joined in last Saturday… our A/W14 programme will be announced in September.